1amvivek/DragonstonePizzeria/Documentation/Minutes-of-Meeting.md

 # Meeting Purpose:

-* Discussed about each team members outputs that they have achieved for week 1 and what improvements to do further with it.
+* Discussed about each team members outputs that they have achieved for week 5 and what improvements to do further with it.
 * Further discussed about how we have achieved front-end consistency using sockets and back-end consistency with CRDT and quorum based   replication approach.
 * Decided about the modules and functionalities to be completed for next week.
+* Efficiently set some targets for every team member to achieve by next week end.
+* Discussed about how effective coding methods/practices are maintained throughout the project.

+# Week 6

+<b>Date:</b> 11/01/2017
+<b>Time:</b> 1:00 pm
+<b>Place:</b> Student Union,San Jose State University

+<b>Members Present: </b>
+1. Arun
+2. Pranav
+3. Raksha
+4. Renu
+5. Vivek

+# Meeting Purpose:

+* Decided about the modules and functionalities to be completed for next week.
+* Discussed about the challenges and difficulties faced by every team member in week 6 implementation.
+* Discussed about how hashing method is going to be implemented to distribute the database calls.
 * Efficiently set some targets for every team member to achieve by next week end.
 * Discussed about how effective coding methods/practices are maintained throughout the project.